 To have the Intrinsics bundle multiple calls to make selection requests into a single request using a MULTIPLE target, use XtCreateSelectionRequest and XtSendSelectionRequest.

-void XtCreateSelectionRequest(requestor, selection)
+void XtCreateSelectionRequest(requestor, selection) Widget requestor; Atom selection;

-Widget requestor;

 requestor Specifies the widget making the request.
-Must be of class Core or any subclass void XtSendSelectionRequest(requestor, selection, time)
+Must be of class Core or any subclass thereof.